-We somehow managed to sweep our predictions Wednesday night, correctly picking the moneyline, point spread and point total results for Boston Celtics at Los Angeles Clippers while hitting our two NBA locks against the spread.
+We somehow managed to sweep our predictions Wednesday night, correctly picking the moneyline, point spread and point total results for the Boston Celtics at Los Angeles Clippers thriller while hitting our two NBA locks against the spread.

 Friday night presents a challenge, though, as the Celtics finish off their West Coast road trip against another Western Conference power in the Denver Nuggets.

 Can the C's pull off a road victory against a legitimate title contender, or will Denver send Boston back to The Hub with its first losing streak of the season?

 We've got you "covered" with betting predictions for Celtics-Nuggets, as well as two locks against the spread.